 Pakodas come in all shapes and sizes and can be made with almost anything you can imagine – so let your mind run wild, starting with this Palak Pakoda recipe!

 Since the past few years, we have an unwritten but understood rule in the kitchen – no deep fried foods except for very, very special occasions.
 Like Samosas and Puris on Diwali.
 Or Gobi Manchurian on Hubby Dear’s birthday week.
 And pakodas, when I just can’t stop thinking about them!
 We love pakodas of any kind, but are definitely much more partial to the ones with spinach and onions.
-These babies are best enjoyed piping hot dunked into some spicy chutney or just good ol’ tomato ketchup.
+These babies are best enjoyed piping hot dunked into some Green Chutney or just good ol’ tomato ketchup.

 Palak Pakoda (Indian-style Crispy Spinach Fritters)